confinlay/P2P-Network-Model/ReadME.md

 *	The following runs in an infinite loop:
 *	The client creates a socket to receive data to.
-*	(While in our ideal network each peer will know the addresses of a certain number of other peers and will be passed the addresses of peers not in its immediate network, in our demonstration model the client knows the addresses of all the peers on the network and will simply be passed information about which ones to connect to as it interacts with various peers.)
+*	(While in my ideal network each peer will know the addresses of a certain number of other peers and will be passed the addresses of peers not in its immediate network, in my demonstration model the client knows the addresses of all the peers on the network and will simply be passed information about which ones to connect to as it interacts with various peers.)
 *	The client asks for the user to input the peer it wishes to connect to.
 *	The client connects to this peer.
 *	Loop: